joeavanzato/RetrievIR/README.md

 .\RetrievIR.ps1 -tagscan : List all tags in provided configuration file(s).
 .\RetrievIR.ps1 -simulate : Tells RetrievIR to skip evidence collection and only determine how many files and total size of data that would be collected with specified categories/tags.
 ```

 ### What is collected in the default configuration files?

-The default configuration files are meant to be more 'complete' repositories of information - these should be trimmed and tailored to meet your teams Incident Response needs - additionally, a 'SANS Triage' configuration is included in this repository as 'sans_triage.json' - this attempts to mimic the standard KAPE SANS Triage artifact collection.
+The default configuration files are meant to be more 'complete' repositories of information - these should be trimmed and tailored to meet your teams Incident Response needs - additionally, a 'sans_triage' tag is applied to a select component of objectives - this tag attempts to mimic the standard KAPE SANS Triage artifact collection.

 * Jumplists
 * Prefetch Files